bigbossguru/bigbossguru/README.md

 <h3 align="left">👩‍💻 About Me:</h3>

 - 🔭 I’m currently working on **cybersecurity automation vulnerability detection framework**
-- 🌱 I’m currently learning **CI/CD pipelines, IPC sync/async, Orchestration**
+- 🌱 I’m currently learning **CI/CD pipelines, IPC sync/async, Orchestration, DevOps**
 - 👨‍💻 All of my projects are available at [https://bigbossguru.github.io/MyWebsitePortfolio](https://bigbossguru.github.io/MyWebsitePortfolio)
 - 💬 Ask me about **everything about programming if I'll know to answer you**
 - 📫 How to reach me **eldar_gazizov@rapid7.com**